solidify/jira-azuredevops-migrator/docs/faq.md

 - When using Jira Cloud then firstly make sure in the config the '"using-jira-cloud": true' is set.
 The user mapping file should have accountId/email value pairs.
 To use email value pairs the users email should be set to public in the user profile in Jira Cloud, otherwise the tool cant get the email and will use accountId instead for mapping.

 - It can happen that the **JiraExporter** cannot find you users' email addresses.
 This will happen if e.g. your user has chosen not to make their email address public.
-You will then receive the following warning when running the **jira-expoprt.exe**:
+You will then receive the following warning when running the **jira-export.exe**:

-    ```
+    ```txt
     [W][01:57:30] Email is not public for user '630ddc7d316bbc88c1234e3b' in Jira, using usernameOrAccountId '630ddc7d316bbc88c1234e3b' for mapping.
     ```

     If you receive such a warning, you will need to map the users' IDs instead, just like you would with the emails.
 You will need to include the following line in your `users.txt`:

-    ```
+    ```txt
     630ddc7d316bbc88c1234e3b=AzureDevOps.User@some.domain
     ```